zwindler/demystifions-kubernetes/README.md

 # demystifions-kubernetes

+## License

+All the scripts, images, markdown text and presentation in this repository are licenced under license CC BY-SA 4.0 (Creative Commons Attribution-ShareAlike 4.0 International)

+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.
+If others remix, adapt, or build upon the material, they must license the modified material under identical terms.

+    BY: Credit must be given to you, the creator.
+    SA: Adaptations must be shared under the same terms.

 ## Prerequisites

 With his blessing, I was strongly inspired by Jérôme Petazzoni's excellent repo [dessine-moi-un-cluster](https://github.com/jpetazzo/dessine-moi-un-cluster) for this part and updated.
 Thanks a lot, Jérôme :).